 - Cover feet in communal changing areas if these are involved.

-- Systemic agents are appropriate for tinea capitis and onychomycosis (although topical nail preparations can be used in limited distal nail disease).
-They should be used for extensive disease.
+- Systemic agents are appropriate for tinea capitis and onychomycosis (although topical nail preparations such as amorolfine or tioconazole can be used in limited distal nail disease).
+Systemic agents should be used for extensive disease.
 They may also be used when topical treatments have failed or are inappropriate.
-Skin scrapings should be sent before starting oral treatment.
+Skin scrapings should be sent before starting oral treatment:

 - Terbinafine 250 mg daily for two weeks (up to six weeks).

 - Itraconazole 100 mg twice-daily for one week (high dose for one week or low dose for 30 days).
 Itraconazole can be given in a pulsed fashion and is preferred to terbinafine.